jrudolph/sbt-cross-building/README.md

        > set sbtVersion in sbtPlugin := "0.11.0"

- * Use the `^` command to execute a command for each of the sbt versions defined in the `crossSbtVersions` setting
+ * Set the `CrossBuilding.crossSbtVersions` setting to a list of sbt versions to build against and then use `^ <command>` to execute an sbt command for each of the sbt versions listed.
  * You can have custom (scala) source directories for particular versions of sbt.
 Currently, both `src/main/scala-sbt-0.x` or `sbt/main/scala-sbt-0.x.y` are supported.
 E.g. a source directory `src/main/scala-sbt-0.11.2` will only be used when building against sbt 0.11.2, a source